blackmed007/Employee_System/README.md

 ○ 5) End the program

--The program will keep running  Until user choose to exit Break
+-The program will keep running  Until the user chooses to exit.

--The program has input validation function , that insure the input in required type .
+-The program has an input validation function, that insure the input in the required type.

 -The goal of the program is to build a basic OOP program and To Make use of Lists in Python